matthewcheok/Realm-JSON/README.md

     });

-## Working with (temporary) copies
+## Working with (temporary) copies (RLMObject+Copying)

-If you need to display UI that may or may not change an object's value, it is sometimes useful to work with an object not bound to a realm as a backing model object.
+If you need to display UI that may or may not change an object's properties, it is sometimes useful to work with an object not bound to a realm as a backing model object.
 When it is time to commit changes, the properties can be copied back to the stored model.

-`RLMObject+Copying.h` provides these methods `- shallowCopy` and `- mergePropertiesFromObject:`.
+Methods `- shallowCopy` and `- mergePropertiesFromObject:` are provided.
 The later of which needs to be performed in a realm transaction.

+    #import <Realm+Copying.h>

+    MCEpisode *anotherEpisode = [episode shallowCopy];
+    anotherEpisode.title = @"New title";

+    // ...

+    [episode performInTransaction:^{
+        [episode mergePropertiesFromObject:anotherEpisode];
+    }];

 ## License